 The current status of the 4680 cells in Model Ys is:

 - Any Tesla Model Y produced in Giga Texas/Austin has the 4680 cells with the structural pack and rear and front castings

-- Model Ys produced in Giga Berlin will have the castings and a version of the pack but with the older 2170 cells for the time being.
+- Model Ys produced in Giga Berlin will have the castings and a version of the pack with the older 2170 cells for the time being.
 They are still working on the battery production line, and Elon has stated the 4680s will be used later in 2022.
 Perhaps (Elon is often over-enthusiastic on timelines)

 - Shanghai and Freemont have the rear casting, but not the full casting and structural battery set up.
 This will not change for the foreseeable future.

 New Model Y Paint Colors In Berlin